mtjon/introduction-to-dsh/intro.md

 <!--s-->
 ### What is the DSH?

-The DSH is an <!-- .element: class="fragment" data-fragment-index="1" -->
+The DSH is a <!-- .element: class="fragment" data-fragment-index="1" -->

-AWESOME <!-- .element: class="fragment" data-fragment-index="2" -->
+Streaming Data <!-- .element: class="fragment" data-fragment-index="2" -->

-Streaming Data Platform <!-- .element: class="fragment" data-fragment-index="3" -->
+Platform <!-- .element: class="fragment" data-fragment-index="3" -->

-Note: information dump starts in the next slide.
-We'll start on generic features and advantages, and spiral down to the fun details.
 <!--v-->
 ## Definition: platform

+- According to us, a platform ...
-- A (software) platform is something you can build (applications) on <!-- .element: class="fragment"-->
+  - is something you can build (applications) on <!-- .element: class="fragment"-->
-- Provides reusable infrastructure <!-- .element: class="fragment"-->
+  - provides reusable infrastructure <!-- .element: class="fragment"-->
-- Takes care of recurring and tedious tasks <!-- .element: class="fragment"-->
+  - takes care of recurring and tedious tasks <!-- .element: class="fragment"-->
-- Should not hamper creativity <!-- .element: class="fragment"-->
+  - should not hamper creativity <!-- .element: class="fragment"-->

-Note: we've established we have a platform, now we're going to talk about its properties

 <!--v-->
 ## What is the DSH again?